 ABSENTEE BALLOT QUALIFICATIONS

-Other absentee voter qualifications: Voters may become long term absentee voters, possible reasons include:
+Other absentee voter qualifications: Voters may become long term absentee voters for the following reasons:

-Applications to obtain a long term absentee voter status are available from your County Election Office.
+Applications to obtain a long term absentee voter status are available online or from your county elections office.

 OBTAINING AN ABSENTEE BALLOT

-By mail: Mail or fax an application to your County Elections Office.
+By mail: Mail application to your county elections office.

 Military and overseas voting: If you are serving in the armed forces, merchant marines, or temporarily living outside the territorial limits of the United States you can register to vote through Oregon's online voter registration or the Federal Voting Assistance Program's online system.

 SUBMITTING AN ABSENTEE BALLOT